 Garlic to Ward Off Colds:

-Garlic has a long history of medicinal use.
-As far back as Hippocrates, healers used it for toothaches and chest pain.
+As far back as Hippocrates, healers used garlic for toothaches and chest pain.
 Grandmothers have been administering garlic for centuries to overcome colds and other respiratory infections.

 We have heard from readers who appreciate the power of garlic and are convinced that it is effective against colds.